tarcisioruas/php-bitgrail-sdk/readme.md

 ...

 /*
-* You can set yours API KEY and API SECRET at Envirolment Variables
+* You can set yours API KEY and API SECRET at Environment Variables
 * or put that in a main file, like index.php.
 */
 putenv('BITGRAIL_API_KEY=YourApiKey');